Yni-Viar/Yni-Viar/scp-mapgen-on-unity.md

 # About Unity port.

+> Update 2025.08
-I won't port my map generator to Unity in foreseeable future.
+> I am trying to port my map generator to Unity, but it is not a priority for me.

 Moreover, a better Unity SCP-like map generator already exists, and it is MIT-licensed.